cclearpartners/myi-docs/src/references/custom-parameters.md

 order: 1
 ---

+These custom parameters are applicable to all Reporting Block Layouts.

 ### collapsable

 Causes the report to be collapsable via a toggle.
 Here is an example of both states: